How to make kawakawa balm

 We do a karakia before harvesting.
 Carefully cut the branches with sharp secateurs or a knife, being careful not to tear the plant.
 We only take as much as we will use, without damaging the plant.
 Harvest only from north-facing plants because they get the most sunlight so they grow back faster.
 Only take a small quantity from any one plant so that the plant as a whole does not become stressed.
 Look for fresh leaves.
 A mid-point between extra-glossy and matt and wan is best.
 See if the dark green colour shines through the leaf!
 Often leaves have been nibbled by the looper caterpillar.
 Try another bush - don’t lose heart!
 If it is growing in a certain area, there will be others around.

 How do you use kawakawa balm?

 Healing Kawakawa Balm is an extremely versatile product and can be used to treat a wide range of conditions.
 Application: scoop a small portion onto your finger and massage slowly into the affected area.
-And apply as often as needed.
+Apply as often as needed.